How to Practice ADHD Play Therapy at Home

 What Is Play Therapy?

-Play has long been used as an alternative therapy tool to treat symptoms of children with problems such as attention deficit hyperactivity disorder (ADHD), clinical depression, and anxiety disorders.
+Play has long been used as an alternative therapy tool to treat symptoms of children with problems such as attention deficit hyperactivity disorder (ADHD or ADD) and mood and anxiety disorders.
 Child psychiatrists and psychologists have long believed that playtime can be used for children to connect, learn, provide reassurance, calm anxiety, and, perhaps, improve self-esteem.
 Very young children express themselves through play, when meaningful discourse is not possible.
 Conversely, play is an indirect way for therapists to recast children’s perceptions, cognitions, and behaviors.
 As Carol Brady, Ph.D., a child psychologist practicing in Houston, says: “Children communicate metaphorically through play.
 As a therapeutic tool, it’s like giving a sugary pill instead of a bitter one.”

 How Play Therapy Will Help at Home